serverless-heaven/serverless-webpack/README.md

 ### Using with serverless-offline and serverless-webpack plugin

  Run `serverless offline start`.
-In comparison with `serverless offline`, the `start` command will fire an `init` and a `end` lifecycle hook which is needed for serverless-offline and serverless-dynamodb-local to switch off both ressources.
+In comparison with `serverless offline`, the `start` command will fire an `init` and a `end` lifecycle hook which is needed for serverless-offline and serverless-dynamodb-local to switch off both resources.

  Add plugins to your `serverless.yml` file:
  ```yaml